o-th/nodb-login/README.md

 ```

 ## Sessions, get username, and other functions
-*Note: for any of the following functions to work you need to inilize the session function*
+*Note: for any of the following functions to work you need to initialize the session function*
 ### sessions
 Intilize a session with<br>
 ```